pittst3r/filemonger/README.md

 to a stream of files.
 Calling a filemonger function gets you a filemonger instance, which you may compose with other instances.

+Filemongers are executed lazily; you can compose a pipeline of filemonger transformations to be run at a later time.

 ## Installation

 To get the basics: